Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 [//]: # (todo after ingestion is implemented)

 ### Pausing and resuming
 The connector can be paused and resumed, whenever desired.
-To do so just click the `pause` button in the daily use screen.
+To do so just click the `Pause` button in the daily use screen.
 When pausing is triggered the underlying scheduling and work execution mechanism is disabled.
-It won't happen instantaneously, because currently processing tasks must finish.
-However, nothing new will be triggered during this transition period.
+However, the currently processing tasks will finish before the connector actually goes into `PAUSED` state.
+Because of that, it can take some time before it happens.

-To resume the connector you just have to press `resume` button that will be displayed in place of the `pause` button.
+To resume the connector you just have to press `Resume` button that will be displayed in place of the `Pause` button.
-This will resume the scheduling process which will start triggering new workloads.
+This will resume the scheduling task which will start queueing new `Work Items`.

 ## Customization
 Duration: 2